Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

 Varying your word choice elevates your content to a more sophisticated level.

-If a number of your paragraphs begin with the same word, your writing won’t be as dynamic as it could be.
+If a number of your paragraphs or subheadings begin with the same word, your writing won’t be as dynamic as it could be.

 4. Verify spellings of people’s names